Amid Arezou

-Hamid Arezou (حمید آرزو; born 17 February 1996) is an Afghan football player who plays as a centre-back and striker for Norwegian Second Division club Arendal and the Afghanistan national team.
+Amid Arezou (حمید آرزو; born 17 February 1996) is an Afghan football player who plays as a centre-back for Norwegian 5. division club Rundtom and the Afghanistan national team.

 Career

+Arendal

 On 11 July 2025, Arezou joined Arendal.
 He spend some of his youth years at the club.

+Gokulam Kerala

+Arezou joined Gokulam Kerala on 10 January 2026.

+The contract was terminated after a short spell in March 2026.

 International career

 Arezou made his debut for the Afghanistan national team on 6 June 2024 in a World Cup qualifier against Qatar at the Prince Abdullah bin Jalawi Stadium in Saudi Arabia.
 He started the game and played for an hour, as the game ended in a scoreless draw.

 Personal life

-Hamid is a younger brother of Afghan international Belal Arezou.
+Hamid is a younger brother of formen Afghan international Belal Arezou.